dotcs/dotcs.github.io/content/posts/fastapi-dependency-injection-x-layers.md

     assert response.json() == [{"name": "FOO"}, {"name": "BAR"}]
 ```

-This approach allows us to easily test the controller layer in isolation by mocking the service and repository layers.
+This approach allows us to easily test the controller layer by injecting mock objects at any level of the dependency chain.

+Note that we only need to override the dependency injection functions that we want to mock.
+This makes the tests more focused and easier to understand.
+In this case the full application logic can be tested without the need to start a real database or to mock the database connection by just mocking the repository layer.

 ## Vizualizing the Dependency Injection Chain

-If the application is more complex and has more dependencies, it can be helpful to visualize the dependency injection chain.
+If the application is built like this and gets more complex over time because of many dependencies, it can be helpful to visualize the dependency injection chain.
 Unfortunately I was not able to find a tool that can automatically generate a diagram from the code, so I wrote a Python library that can do this and published it on PyPI as an open-source project.

 The library works by inspecting the application code and generating a graph in the DOT language, which can then be rendered to an image using Graphviz.